 - Students cannot receive funds for more than 12 semesters.

-- Special circumstances: Students are eligible for a larger Federal Pell Grant if a parent died as a result of military service in either Iraq or Afghanistan after September 11, 2001.
-At the time of the parent’s death, students must have been younger than 24 years old or enrolled in college at least part-time.
+- Death of a parent due to military service: Students are eligible for a larger Federal Pell Grant if a parent died as a result of military service in either Iraq or Afghanistan after September 11, 2001.
+At the time of the parent’s death, students must have been younger than 24 years old or enrolled in college at least part time.
 In these situations, eligibility is calculated with a $0 family contribution.

 - Payment: Students can be paid directly or have grant funds applied to the outstanding balance due to the institution.
 You can also choose a combination of payment methods.

 The Higher Education Act of 1965 also allowed for the creation of Federal Supplemental Education Opportunity Grants (FSEOGs).
 These grants provide need-based aid to low-income undergraduate students to help with the cost of attending college.
 They are available at 3,800 institutions across the United States.
 As these grants are administered by the institution’s financial aid office, not by the U.S. Department of Education, you will need to contact your school to see if it participates in the program.

 - Award amount: Grants range from $100–$4,000 per year, depending on need.
 This money does not have to be repaid.

 - Eligibility: FSEOGs are available to undergraduate students with demonstrated financial need.
 They are first offered to students with the lowest EFCs and to those who have been offered Pell Grants.